Cap-n-Proud/ubuntuBot/README.md

 # bo-Pi
-This package allows to use a raspberry Pi with the Boe-Bot frame.
+This is a 3D printed robot using both Raspberry Pi and Arduino Mega